emacs-elements/public_elements/howm.md

 https://leahneukirchen.org/blog/archive/2022/03/note-taking-in-emacs-with-howm.html

-* Comparisons
+# Comparisons

 - Rolo (Hyperbole) - Excellent
 - Denote - Excellent
-- Org Mode - Fair to middling
+- Org Mode - Fair to middling (by itself)
-- Org Roam - Complex
+- Org Roam - Quite complex but good

-I use `howm`
+I have done videos on all the above.
+My preference is for howm.

+©  Raoul Comninos